CalumForsterDev/CalumForsterDev.github.io/_posts/2018-01-20-Make-your-web-app-use-HTTPS-in-30-minutes.md

 }
 ```

 After changing the configuration file you need to restart NGINX.
-This if you are using Ubuntu, this is `$ sudo service nginx restart`.
+If you are using Ubuntu, this is `$ sudo service nginx restart`.
 If you are having problems with NGINX, then take a look at their [beginner guide](http://nginx.org/en/docs/beginners_guide.html).

 ## Use certbot to generate certificates
 Now for the fun part.
 You want to use [certbot](https://certbot.eff.org/) to setup your Let's Encrypt certificates.
 Certbot will also update your NGINX configuration file to use HTTPS instead of HTTP!